virtual-labs/exp-non-uniform-doping-semiconductor-iiith/experiment/theory.md

 <image src="images/15.png" height="40px" width="auto">
 <span style="float: right;">(5.15)</span>
 </div>
 For the n type semiconductor the Fermi level is located above the intrinsic level while for the p type semiconductor it is located below the intrinsic level.
 When the junction is formed, as shown in the energy band diagram, the Fermi levels line up.
 For this to happen, either the p Fermi level can be considered to have shifted up or the n level can be considered to have shifted down or both.
-The magnitude of the shift is given by the di erence in the work functions, which is proportional to the Fermi level positions.
-So the shift is equal to the di erence in Fermi level positions and is given by
+The magnitude of the shift is given by the difference in the work functions, which is proportional to the Fermi level positions.
+So the shift is equal to the difference in Fermi level positions and is given by
 <div align="center">
 <image src="images/16.png" height="35px" width="auto">
 <span style="float: right;">(5.16)</span>